-Educalme Classroom is a bilingual social-emotional learning program that teaches students self-awareness, self-compassion, and self-regulation through a daily guided mindfulness practice.
+Educalme is a bilingual social-emotional learning program that teaches students self-awareness, self-compassion, and self-regulation through a daily guided mindfulness practice.

 This program will help you and your students find calm during the busy, often hectic school day.
 You and your students will learn to manage your emotions mindfully which will help you both to thrive in a calm learning atmosphere.

 Mindfulness, the practice of paying attention to the present moment on purpose, is a skill that is developed through practice and repetition.

 In school, we take the time every day to explicitly teach our students to read using various methods and through lots of repetition and practice before they are able to read independently.

 The same is necessary with mindfulness.
 If we want our students to be able to manage their emotions and self-regulate independently we have to teach them how to do so with a daily mindfulness practice.

 Educalme is intended to be a daily practice and we provide everything you’ll need to do this with no prep.
 Just as we don’t expect our students to learn to read after only one lesson, we can’t expect them to master mindfulness right away.
 Practice and repetition are the key ingredients.
 With a daily practice, you’ll notice that you spend less time during the day putting out fires and you gain more time for academics.

 First, let’s take a look at how the website is organized so that you know where to find what you need.

 When go to www.educalme.com, login from the top right corner.

 If your browser kept you signed in since last time, or you’ve navigated away from your member area and want to go back, you’ll click on My Member Area.